A One-Covariate-at-a-Time Method for Nonparametric Additive Models: The Model and One-Stage Procedure

 \subsection{The Model}

-Recently, CKP proposed a powerful multiple-stage procedure in order to pick up the hidden signals along with signals with non-zero net effects.
-In the case where there are no hidden signals, only one stage is needed.
-Our paper aims to generalize the results of the linear models in CKP to the nonparametric additive models.
+Recently, CKP proposed a powerful multiple-stage procedure for linear models.
+Our paper aims to generalize the results of CKP to the nonparametric additive models.
 The notations and technical details in CKP are already quite tedious, and they would be even more so in this paper.
 To facilitate the exposition, we start with a simple case where there are no pre-determined variables, and we conduct only one-stage multiple testing.
 We will present the more powerful multiple-stage procedure and show its validity in Section \ref{SEC:multi}.

 Suppose the model is